All Episodes

 Kasich has been pretty clever about this.

-He's gone after everybody else as being childlike, and all this bickering, it's got to stop.
+He's gone after everybody else as being childlike.

-He's kind of spoken about all of them collectively, as he has attempted to elevate himself as the adult and the reasonable one and so forth and the responsible choice.
+He's kind of spoken about all of them collectively as he has attempted to elevate himself as the adult and the reasonable one and so forth and the responsible choice.

 And we've got to stop beating each other up.

-We gotta, but he's not going after Trump personally.
+But he's not going after Trump personally.

-He hasn't gone after Cruz personally, as he's going after Rubio.
+He hasn't gone after Rubio.

-And I think for a uh for a reason.
+And I think for a reason.

-Just like somebody called here yesterday.
+It's like somebody called here yesterday.

 I mean, Trump is getting close to defaming Cruz with some of these allegations about not being Christian, not being religious, waving the Bible while lying.